packbackbooks/engineering-docs/careers/software-engineer.md

 **Technical Knowledge:** They have a theoretical understanding of core concepts and best practices but have limited practical experience with them.
 Certain key concepts may be unfamiliar to them.
 They know how to write basic code and can identify when their code has broken an existing test, but may be unfamiliar with many of the tools and techniques needed to make code well-abstracted and performant.

-**Productivity:** They are capable of completing small, well-defined tasks with help from other engineers.
+**Productivity:** They are capable of completing small, well-defined tasks with limited uncertainty with help from other engineers.
 Consulting with teammates before each ticket, they develop a plan to complete it on time.
 They can develop an initial plan to test their code but may need help completing it.

 **Impact:** They take on work that helps the team meet its sprint goals.
-They focus on learning and participating in the team's process, and consistently make their best attempt to follow the styles within each project.
+They focus on learning and participating in the team's process, and demonstrate consistent improvement in adhering to the styles within each project.

 **Communication:** They ask questions to understand how their work fits into the larger context.
 They proactively communicate whether their work is ahead, on track, or behind.
 They welcome feedback and apply the feedback they received in other contexts.

 **Collaboration:** They pair frequently.
 When starting a new task, they develop a plan for how to accomplish it and validate that plan with a teammate.
 When stuck for more than 30 minutes on a problem, they get help.
+They actively participate in code review with the help of a teammate.

 ## Engineer I